Archive 2022

 The main controller is an Arduino mega 2560 it is on a separate mezzanine board than the HV parts / PZEM Modules.

 It could be technically feasible to have all PZEM modules on the same RX/TX serial TTL pair, but that would need to ensure that the optocouplers do not overload the RX/TX current sourcing capabilities, and also would need a factory preset of the PZEM-004t V3.0 addresses.
-Note that PZEM-004t V3.0 itself is a modbus device.
+Note that PZEM-004t V3.0 itself is a Modbus device.

 Thus, it seems more adequate to use the same Modbus address on each module, and switch them using an IC switch like the ADG333.